 In 2006, the organization expanded its efforts to make it a year round program and changed the legal name of the organization to Pittsburgh Lesbian and Gay Film Society.

 In 2012, we re-branded of our film festival.
-Now called Reel Q, The Pittsburgh International LGBT Film Festival, we are no longer just Gay and Lesbian!
+Now called Reel Q Pittsburgh LGBT Film Festival, to be more inclusive of the LGBTQIA community.

 Annually, Reel Q is held each October and provides a variety of programs and activities.
 Approximately 20 programs are presented during each festival.